 - Increased complexity of filtering relevant information, given the vast amount of data generated

-Advances in behavioural sciences will fuel efforts to comprehend probability perceptions, influence uncertainty behaviours, and improve probability-related decision-making.
+Advances in behavioural sciences will fuel efforts to comprehend risk perceptions, influence risk behaviours, and improve risk-related decision-making.

 - Increasing interdisciplinary research across fields such as cognitive science, psychology, economics, and neuroscience